If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 - Joint deformity

-- Female gender: Women are diagnosed with osteoarthritis significantly more often than men
+- Female gender: Women are diagnosed with osteoarthritis significantly more often than men.

-- Joint injury: A previously injured joint is more likely to develop osteoarthritis
+- Joint injury: A previously injured joint is more likely to develop osteoarthritis.

 - Muscle weakness or joint laxity: These factors can make joints unstable and misaligned, putting strain on joint tissues

-The cause of osteoarthritis: Habitual posture and movement patterns
+Controllable factor #1: Habitual posture and movement patterns

 If you maintain healthy, balanced posture and movement throughout your life, you should suffer little joint degeneration.
 The problem is that because of muscle memory—the automatic way our nervous system learns and remembers muscular patterns—we tend to build up chronic muscle tension and gradually adopt dysfunctional posture and movement habits over time.